 If you’re already an avid traveler, the Cathay Pacific Visa Signature® card certainly has benefits — especially if you’re someone who travels abroad regularly, and prefers to do so aboard Cathay Pacific.
 In that case, you might enjoy the card’s complimentary Marco Polo Club membership and the fact that rewards are automatically earned and accumulated in your mileage currency of choice: Asia Miles.

-The information related to the Amex EveryDay® Preferred Credit Card has been independently collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the The Amex EveryDay® Preferred Credit Card from American Express has been independently collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.